jitsi-contrib/jitsi-helm/README.md

 jvb:
   service:
     type: NodePort
+  # Set the following variable if you want to use a specific external port for the service.
-  # It may be required to change the default port to a value allowed by Kubernetes (30000-32768)
+  # The default is to select a random port from Kubelet's allowed NodePort range (30000-32767).

-  UDPPort: 30000
+  # nodePort: 10000

-  # Use public IP of one of your node, or the public IP of a loadbalancer in front of the nodes
+  # Use public IP of one of your nodes, or the public IP of an external LB:
-  publicIP: 1.2.3.4
+  publicIPs:
+    - 30.10.10.1
 ```

 In this case you're not allowed to change the `jvb.replicaCount` to more than `1`, UDP packets will be routed to random `jvb`, which would not allow for a working video setup.